 I should emphasise the fact that at the end of the AJC Spring Meeting our Derby hero remained unnamed, merely being referred to as the Chrysolite colt.
 It wasn’t that unusual in those informal days of racing administration, but how the colt came to be called Robinson Crusoe is one of the more charming yet tragic tales of the Australian Turf.
-Two days after winning the Mares’ Produce Stakes, he together with Sovereign, Robin Hood and some other horses, most of them owned by Charles Fisher, were loaded on board the steamer City of Melbourne bound for the Victorian capital.
+Two days after winning the Mares’ Produce Stakes, he together with Sovereign, Robin Hood and some other horses, most of them owned by Charles Fisher, was loaded on-board the steamer City of Melbourne bound for the Victorian capital.
 Joe Morrison, the successful Derby jockey, was in charge of the horses, ably assisted by Sam Davis.
-In addition to the eleven valuable horses on board, there was a full complement of passengers returning from the AJC Spring Meeting.
+In addition to the eleven valuable horses on board, there was a full complement of passengers returning from the A.J.C.
+Spring Meeting.
 The ship left Sydney at midnight, 9th September 1876, lurching forth into dark seas and uncertain weather.

 At noon on Sunday when not far from Jervis Bay, the ship was struck by a severe squall, which split the mizzen and capsized the port quarter-boat.
 Morrison approached the skipper, the unfortunately named Captain Paddle and urged that the ship seek shelter or else return to Sydney given the imminent risk to the valuable cargo of bloodstock.
 Paddle declined and resolved to face the storm.
 A couple of hours later, soon after passing Cape St. George, the gale had increased to a hurricane, and the seas had become huge and treacherous.
 Massive waves crashed on board the Melbourne, and one boat on the port side was carried clean away while the starboard side of the engine-room hatch was driven in and the wheel and binnacle destroyed.
 The ship was spinning, and a number of the horses had fallen as relieving steering tackle was fitted.
 The blinding rain and heavy seas prevented Captain Paddle for making Jervis Bay and he now belatedly resigned himself to attempting a return to Sydney.